mihail911/mihail911.github.io/src/pages/articles/2018-29-09---Object-Detection-With-RCNN/index.md

 of 53.3% on the VOC 2012 dataset, which was an increase of **more than 30% over the previous best**.
 That is absolutely crazy!

 In addition, the architecture achieved a mAP of 31.4% on the ILSVRC 2013 competition, substantially ahead of the second-best score of 24.3%.

+What's also worth noting is the difference doing supervised pretraining with domain-specific fine-tuning made in terms of performance.
+This design decision was tested in the context of the VOC 2007 dataset, and it resulted in an increase of 8.0 mAP percentage points!

+Finally, comparing R-CNN to pure feature-based models indicated that R-CNN achieves a mAP that is more than 20% higher on PASCAL VOC.

 ## Final Thoughts